What Is 'Friction Loss' | Water Garden Ltd - FAQ

 Hose Length:

-Keeping the hose as short as possible minimizes losses.
-Take the shortest route between the pump and the point of discharge.
+Keeping the hose as short as possible will minimise losses.
+Therefore, try to take the shortest route between the pump and the point of discharge.

 Hose Quality:

 Avoid using cheap 'Aquatic Hose' with ribbed internals as it causes severe losses due to turbulence.
-It may also degrade quickly, leading to fractures.
+It may also degrade quickly, leading to fractures as this is often not UV stabilised so becomes brittle over time.

 Our Solutions: